sofuncheung/flatness_volume_generalization/README.md

 ### Change the `attack_set_size`

 In order to get functions with various generalization performance, we can manually tune the `attack_set_size` in `config.py`.
 The larger `attack_set_size` is (compared to the uncorrupted training set), the worse the generalization.

+Here is an example of bash script that submit multiple jobs: